Karanmehra7107/Library-cabin-booking-PHP/README.md

 ## Technical aspect

+__Technical aspects__ 👨‍🔧:
-__Back-end:__  Created two table for database namely, Reservation and Users in which I’ve used insret, drop, edit operations using PhpMyAdmin as backend and session for user signin and login.
+__Back-end__ 🔙📡: Created two table for database namely, Reservation and Users in which I’ve used insret, drop, edit operations using PhpMyAdmin as backend and session for user signin and login.

-__Fron-end:__  Included three web pages and two popup validation forms namely, Login and Sign-in.
+__Fron-end__ 🖼️: Included three web pages and two popup validation forms namely, Login and Sign-in.

-__Tools__  It is integrated with bootstrap 3 and css for dynamic preview.
-Built with love in VScode editor and PhpMyAdmin sql scrypt and deploy in Heroku
+__Tools__: Integrated with #Bootstrap3 and css for dynamic preview.
+Built with ♥️ in 🆚code and PhpMyAdmin sql scrypt and deploy in Infinityfree.